mark-casey/cuhky/windows.md

   ```
 4. Add babun to cmder
   - Open cmder
-  - Open cmder settings dialog and go to Startup -> Tasks
+  - Open cmder Settings dialog and in the left pane browse to Startup -> Tasks
   - Click the '+' icon to create a new task
     - Rename the added task: 'babun'
     - Use the 'Up' button to move the new task to the top of the list